crschmidt/cpp.ebikelibrary.org/content/buy-yours/index.md

     example, you can adjust your brakes with a hex key and a pair of pliers.
 E-bikes are heavier and faster than regular bikes, so your brakes may wear faster than the brakes on a regular bike.
 * Ride safely.
-The Charlottesville area doesn't have great bike infrastructure, so you'll probably be sharing the road with cars.
+A lot of times you'll probably be sharing the road with cars.
-    It's possible to get to almost anywhere within city limits, and many places in Albemarle County, on an e-bike, but it helps to plan your route in advance, and use side streets, parking lots, and maybe an occasional ride on the sidewalk to get away from traffic.
+    It's possible to get to almost anywhere on an e-bike, but it helps to plan your route in advance, and use side streets, parking lots, and maybe an occasional ride on the sidewalk to get away from traffic.